-Step 2: Find a company that specializes in high-risk drivers.
-There are companies out there that offer special plans for those who have a poor driving record.
+There are companies out there that offer special plans regarding car insurance for a bad driving record.

 You’ll have better luck with a company like this, which can fashion a plan to suit your needs, rather than paying for a traditional plan with a carrier that is trying to accommodate your driving record.
 Of course, you’ll end up paying more for a plan with a company that specializes in high-risk drivers, but it’ll be better for you overall.